 The Montreal Protocol has two regimes to control: the ODP and GWP substances.
 The phase-out schedule for HCFC can be seen in Table 2 and the phase-down schedules for HFC can be seen in Table 3.
-It is worth noting that the non-A5 countries rely on baselines that are frozen already while the A5 countries have a combination of the HCFC quota (already frozen) and a HFC consumption, which has yet to come.
+It is worth noting that the non-A5 countries rely on baselines that are frozen already while the A5 countries have a combination of the HCFC quota (already frozen) and HFC consumption, which is yet to come.

-This uncertainty regarding the baseline has triggered some speculation about the missing incentive for A5 counties to have an early move to low-GWP refrigerants as this would decrease their baseline.
-Reality seems however to be that lower GWP refrigerants are introduced in the A5 countries with high speed.
+This uncertainty regarding the baseline has triggered some speculation about the missing incentive for A5 counties to move to low-GWP refrigerants ahead of schedule, as this would decrease their baseline.
+However, the reality appears to be that the A5 countries are rapidly adopting lower GWP refrigerants.